 If you need DIY hardware too uncommon to be in shops, I recommend ordering online from Ironmongery Direct.
 Their catalog is enormous and they ship quickly.

 For consumer and small business computers and electronics, Curry’s / PC World (a Dixon company) is everywhere but suffered from the economic downturn.
 The aisles have become wider than in American stores and much less stock is on hand than when I moved here.
 Prices are often also top-end.
 Take a look at Maplin instead.
-If you are ordering online, you can also try Misco.

 To take care of your car, you’ll probably end up at Halford’s.
 You can also get some bicycle stuff there.